hansrune/BallValveController/README.md

 - Add a power supply and check that 5V conversion is OK
 - Apply 5V to the ESP32c3 pin 11 to check that the relay is operated
 - Apply 0V to pin 1 of the ESP32c3 and check that pin 2 receives a 200ms readout of the battery voltage (divided by the 68k + 20k resistors)

+## Firmwares

+### ESPHome

+ESPHome firmware can be set up from [this ESPHome configuration repository](https://github.com/hansrune/esphome-config) using the `ball_valve_test` as a template

+Follow the [README](https://github.com/hansrune/esphome-config) for instruction on what you will likely want to change.

+By default, MQTT auto discovery is being used.
+This should work out og the box with Home Assistant, Domoticz and other that support [Home Assistant MQTT Auto Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery)

+### ESPEasy

+ESPEasy can be used with a number of different controllers / home automation systms.
+A custom firmware build description is [available here](https://github.com/hansrune/ESPEasy-custom/blob/builds/custom/mega-20240822-1/README-custombuilds.md)

+For configuration details and rule files, please go to [this page](./ESPEasy/)

 ## Known bugs